-Ceramic is a traditional material used in the construction of sculpture.
-It is considered one of the original “noble” sculpture materials, which, among others, includes marble and bronze.
-These materials have a long history and maintain a high level of status among artists and collectors alike.
+Ceramic, along with marble and bronze is considered one of the original “noble” traditional sculpture materials.
+These mediums have a long history and maintain a high level of status among artists and collectors alike.

 I’ll admit it – I am one of those people that love ceramics.
-I appreciate how this natural material handles and its un-predictableness.
+I appreciate how this natural material handles and how it can be unpredictable.
 However, I wanted more control over the finished product, and glazes and kilns are a tricky business.

 Covering an older paper mache sculpture in air dry clay